Consulting Resume - Full Guide & Free Templates

 When you submit your application for graduate consulting roles it is highly likely that your application will sit alongside thousands of other candidates and for top tier consultants it is a certainty.
-Of the thousands of applications that are received the majority will not be invited to begin the process, this makes your CV one of the most critical parts of the process.
+Of the thousands of applications that are received the majority will not be invited to begin the process, this makes your resume one of the most critical parts of the process.

-It is common for graduates to apply for jobs in more than one industry, and that is expected by employers but for consulting roles it is important to not re-use a CV that has been used for another industry such as investment banking.
+It is common for graduates to apply for jobs in more than one industry, and that is expected by employers but for consulting roles it is important to not re-use a resume that has been used for another industry such as investment banking.
 This is because successful consulting candidates are able to demonstrate the skills and characteristics that are valued more highly in consulting than other industries.

 What makes a good consultant?

-To be able to write a CV that is appealing to your reviewer it is important to understand what it is they are looking for.
+To be able to write a resume that is appealing to your reviewer it is important to understand what it is they are looking for.
 The firm is looking to hire graduates that not only have strong academic records but that have the underlying potential to grow into the role of a consultant.

 Junior consultants are never expected to be industry experts however, they are expected to possess a good balance between IQ (intelligence quotient) and EQ (emotional quotient), these should be complimented by any relevant work experience you have gained.